Jump to section:

 The Machine-Focused Revolution: Why This Matters

 The strategic focus on machines handling machine-appropriate work represents a fundamental shift in healthcare operations.
+This principle is central to Ruh AI's agent orchestration approach.
 Here's what's happening behind the scenes:

 Data Processing at Machine Speed